 9. Close the browser and restart it

-Open the installer after it has been downloaded successfully , and then follow the instructions to install Anti-Malware Pro malware scanner.
+Open the installer after it has been downloaded successfully, and then follow the instructions to install the anti-malware program on your PC.

-When installation is completed, this tool will automatically start a quick scan of your computer system.
+When installation is completed, this malware infection removal tool will automatically update its database and perform a new scan for your computer system.
+It will scan through the whole computer for all kinds of potential threats.

 You can browse the details of scanning results while the scan is in process.

 The time for completing the scan depends on the particular condition on individual computer system.
-After the scan get finished, select all threats found and click “REMOVE THREATS” to remove them.
+After the scan get finished, all detected threats will be marked and you can remove them all by simply clicking on “REMOVE NOW” button.